When ‘Mauds’ Attack: Answering the ‘Karens’ of the Church on Conduct at the Pro-Life March 2024!

 “It is easy to lose hope about the current abortion crisis in the UK.
 With a push for full decriminalisation and a recent vote to implement buffer zones outside clinics across the UK, it can feel like we are moving backwards with no end in sight to this grave human rights injustice.”

-She wrote later in the article:
+Eden wrote later in the article:

-“At the end of the march, when we arrived in Parliament Square a group of “Christian” men went over to the barrier opposite and started screaming back at the pro-abortion protestors.
-They were shouting “Christ is King”, “Jesus Christ” and “Where is your boyfriend?”.
+“At the end of the march, when we arrived in Parliament Square, a group of “Christian” men went over to the barrier opposite and started screaming back at the pro-abortion protestors.
+They were shouting, “Christ is King,” “Jesus Christ,” and “Where is your boyfriend?”

-This is what sparked this reply; why has she put the word “Christian” in quote marks; is she trying to suggest that we are not Christians; or that shouting “Christ is King”, or “Jesus Christ” is some how unchristian?
-Do you disagree Eden that Christ is indeed King?
-Do you have a problem with the name “Jesus Christ?”
-How would you rather have us said these things – in quiet introspective prayer perhaps; possibly cowering in a corner whilst being spat on?
+This is what sparked this reply.
+Why has she put the word “Christian” in quotation marks?
+Is she trying to suggest that we are not Christians or that shouting “Christ is King” or “Jesus Christ” is somehow unchristian?
+Do you disagree, Eden, that Christ is indeed King?
+Do you have a problem with the name “Jesus Christ”?
+How would you rather have us say these things – in quiet, introspective prayer, perhaps?
+Possibly cowering in a corner whilst being spat on?
 These chants were a bold statement of identity.
-Yes, the mocking “where are your boyfriends” with a number of other irreverent chants, were meant as ridicule; but it was also to highlight the sheer absence of men amongst the counter protestors.
-Let me remind you Eden, as a Christian; that our Lord once said; that if these people don’t cry out; then ‘the rocks themselves will cry out’; there is nothing wrong with crying out ‘Christ is King’, and nothing wrong with crying out the name of ‘Jesus Christ’; and certainly nothing wrong with doing it as part of a political protest.
-There is nothing wrong – at a protest in mocking your opponents, we are mocking a movement and a culture, not any particular individual; and those that support the killing of babies are surely worthy of mockery as a group; scriptures condemning the scoffing of holy and true and noble things, of wise things, the abortion industry and its supporters, do not fall into any of those categories; if it is a sin; and GOD – not you Eden; will be our judge; I venture to say; it is a venial one.
+Yes, the mocking “Where are your boyfriends?” with many other irreverent chants, were meant as ridicule, but it also highlighted the sheer absence of men amongst the counter-protestors.
+Let me remind you, Eden, as a Christian, that our Lord once said that if these people don’t cry out, then ‘the rocks themselves will cry out.
+There is nothing wrong with crying out “Christ is King” or crying out the name of “Jesus Christ,” and there is certainly nothing wrong with doing it as part of a political protest.
+There is nothing wrong with mocking opponents at a protest; we are mocking a movement and culture, not any individual.
+And those who support the killing of babies are indeed worthy of mockery as a group!
+Scriptures condemning the scoffing of holy and true and noble things, of wise things, the abortion industry, and its supporters do not fall into any of those categories.
+If it is a sin, GOD – not you, Eden, will be our judge.
+I venture to say it is a venial one.

 “I went over and informed them that despite their well-intentioned efforts, this was not the way to go about things.
 This approach will never change hearts and minds.
 And we will never win this battle with pride and contempt.”

-“We are called to reflect to all the infinite love God has for each and every one of us.
+“We are called to reflect on all the infinite love God has for each and every one of us.
 We are called to share the Truth, with love – not hatred.
 We are called to stand up for what is right, without compromise but with compassion.”

 Acts 13: 1 – 12